habbas99/dexory/README.md

 Access frontend application: http://localhost:3000

 To generate comparison report, navigate to frontend.
 Once report is generated there is an option to export the report in JSON format.

+Sample exported report can be found under this path: `/sample/report.json`

 ## Assumptions
 - multiple barcodes could be received from robot for a given location